zeezali/alfred-new-file/README.md

 ## Credits

-Original create file workflow (the workflow in this repo is a *shameless copy* but ported from a Ruby script to Bash script 😅): http://www.packal.org/workflow/create-new-file-finder-file-type-templates
+The workflow in this repo is a *shameless copy* of an existing workflow.
+It's simply a port of a Ruby script to a Bash script 😅

+Original create file workflow:
+http://www.packal.org/workflow/create-new-file-finder-file-type-templates

 Original icon by Omar Safaa on the [Noun Project](https://thenounproject.com):